Techtonica/curriculum/financial-literacy/financial-literacy.md

 ### Guided Practice

-Use an Excel or Sheets spreadsheet to create a budget On line one put column headings to include (leave a two blank column in between each to make it more readable):
+Use an Excel or Sheets spreadsheet to create a budget.
+On line one put column headings to include (leave a two blank column in between each to make it more readable):
 Income, Expenses, Debts,Monthly	Payments, Balance, Notes Under each column put the source and in the next column put the amount. (use your actual amounts, not the amounts in the example.)